Payday 2: Downloadable content

 Since release, over thirty downloadable content (DLC) packages have been released for the game including new heists, weapons and game mechanics.
-The first weapon pack DLCs were usually named after the gang's arms dealer, Gage, who was introduced in the Payday webseries used to promote the game.
-Three weapon packs such as the BBQ pack were later introduced through a new contract character, the Butcher.
+The first weapon pack DLCs were mostly named after the gang's arms dealer, Gage, who was introduced in the Payday webseries used to promote the game.
+Three weapon packs such as the "BBQ Pack" were introduced through a new contract character, the Butcher.
 Additional weapon packs were added such as the Fugitive and Gunslinger weapon packs.

-Payday 2: Hotline Miami is a collaborative project between Dennaton Games and Overkill which includes a heist influenced by Hotline Miami.
-The John Wick pack is a collaboration between Lionsgate and Overkill to bring the titular character from the film John Wick to Payday 2.
+Payday 2: Hotline Miami is a collaborative project between Dennaton Games and Overkill, including a heist influenced by Hotline Miami.
+The "John Wick Pack" is a collaboration between Lionsgate and Overkill to bring the titular character from the film John Wick to Payday 2.
 In 2015, a second Lionsgate collaboration featuring Point Break was released containing two heists ("Beneath the Mountain" and "Birth of Sky") and Bodhi, a character inspired by the film.
-They collaborated with the Swedish DJ Alesso in creating "The Alesso Heist" which takes place in a concept of Alesso and features a dedicated track by Alesso titled "Payday".
+Overkill collaborated with the Swedish DJ Alesso in creating "The Alesso Heist" which takes place in a fictional Alesso concert and features a dedicated track by Alesso titled "Payday".

-The Goat Simulator Heist was added on 14 January 2016, in collaboration with Goat Simulator its developer Coffee Stain Studios.
-Packs based on the movie Scarface was added on December 15, 2016, the "Scarface Heist" pack and the "Scarface Character Pack" that includes Tony Montana as a playable character.
-The Hardcore Henry Packs were added to Payday 2 on 24 March 2016 which are based on the movie Hardcore Henry.
-The Packs were split up into two DLC; the Jimmy Character Pack, and The Hardcore Henry Heists.
+The "Goat Simulator Heist" was added on 14 January 2016, in collaboration with Goat Simulator developer Coffee Stain Studios.
+Packs based on the movie Scarface were added on 15 December 2016: the "Scarface Heist Pack" and the "Scarface Character Pack", the latter of which includes Tony Montana as a playable character.
+The "Hardcore Henry Packs", based on the movie Hardcore Henry, were added to Payday 2 on 24 March 2016.
+These Packs were split up into two DLC; the "Jimmy Character Pack", and the "Hardcore Henry Heists".